Replace an etcd node

 3. Replace the failed node

 To replace the failed node, you need a new machine to run the etcd node.
 You can either provision a new machine for this purpose or use an existing machine with sufficient capacity.
-This example assumes that a new machine will replace the failed one and that it will be assigned the same IP address.
+This example assumes that a new machine will replace the failed one and be assigned the same IP address.
 Using the same IP address avoids the need to update the etcd client configuration on all Deephaven machines.
-If a different IP address is used, you will need to update the configuration later, as described in a later section of this guide.
+If a different IP address is used, you must update the configuration later, as described in a later section of this guide.

-The following steps assume that a Deephaven machine has been configured and deployed with the same IP address to replace the failed one, and that the Deephaven etcd package has been installed on the machine.
+The following steps assume that a Deephaven machine has been configured and deployed with the same IP address to replace the failed one, and the etcd binaries have been installed on the machine.

 • Copy the configuration from an existing, working etcd node.